September 22, 2023

 Affiliates use ShareASale to find and partner with merchants, get affiliate links and creatives, monitor performance, and receive commission payments.

 Merchants use the software to manage their programs, implement tracking, view reports, recruit and communicate with affiliates, monitor fraud, ensure compliance, and process commissions.
 Finally, agencies can manage multiple merchant programs on the platform.

 ShareASale is an excellent affiliate network for marketers and merchants.
 First, affiliates can find and partner with many reputable SMBs in nearly 40 product categories and sectors.
 Secondly, ShareASale’s portal is user-friendly and offers standard functions, including merchant search, link generation, performance metrics, reporting, and payment processing.
 Lastly, ShareASale is suitable for beginners in affiliate marketing.

 ShareASale is a no-frills and low-cost yet robust affiliate marketing app and network for North American-based start-ups, small businesses, Shopify retailers, merchants without proven online sales, and companies that want to tiptoe into affiliate marketing.
 Alternatively, Impact offers a premium Partnership Cloud and a cost-efficient Starter Edition for established and new companies globally.
 Therefore, its tools will accommodate various marketing budgets and sales targets.

 Let’s start with reviewing ShareASale for affiliate marketers.
-Click here to skip to the merchant review.
+Click here to skip to the merchant section.

 ShareASale makes the signup process fast and efficient for affiliates.
 One critical requirement, however, is that you have a website.
-In place of a site, add a link to your social media profile, for example, a YouTube channel or TikTok account.
+Add a link to your social media profile instead of a site, for example, a YouTube channel or TikTok account.